 Slugs and snails can target young plants.
 There are a number of chemical and organic controls available.
 Alternatively, homemade solutions such as surrounding the plants with coffee grounds are just as reliable.

 Blossom End Rot may cause flowers to turn black and rot.
 This is an indication that the soil moisture is uneven.
-It can also be a sign that the soil is lacking in calcium.
+It can also be a sign that it is lacking in calcium.
 Water deeply and mulching well will help to correct this issue.

 Companion planting is the useful process of growing mutually beneficial plants together.
 Growing summer squash alongside corn and beans is a popular combination.
 In Native American gardens this combination is commonly planted.